Ponaganset River

 The Ponaganset River is a river in the U.S. state of Rhode Island.
 It flows approximately 12.5 mi.
 There are three dams along the river's length.

 Course

-The river's source is Ponaganset Reservoir in Glocester, where water still flows naturally out of the lake, unimpeded by a dam.
+The river's source is Ponaganset Reservoir in Glocester.
 It then flows roughly southeast through Glocester and Foster, then into Scituate to the Scituate Reservoir.
 The river used to converge with the Moswansicut River to form the North Branch Pawtuxet River in the area that is now flooded by the reservoir.

 Crossings

 Below is a list of all crossings over the Ponaganset River.
 The list starts at the headwaters and goes downstream.